esphome/esphome-docs/components/mdns.rst

 ==============

 .. seo::
-    :description: Instructions for setting up the MDNS configuration for your ESP node in ESPHome.
+    :description: Instructions for setting up the mDNS configuration for your ESP node in ESPHome.
     :image: mdns.svg
-    :keywords: WiFi, WLAN, ESP8266, ESP32, MDNS
+    :keywords: WiFi, WLAN, ESP8266, ESP32, mDNS

-This core ESPHome component that enables/disables mDNS for you. mDNS is used to find IP address of each ESPHome node.
-Please note the regarding the consequences of disabling mDNS.
-Static IP for nodes may be required as well as explicit setting of ping usage in the ESPHome config with the HA addon config.
+The ``mdns`` component makes the node announce itself on the local network using the multicast DNS (mDNS) protocol.

+Both Home Assistant and the ESPHome dashboard use mDNS to identify the IP address of all ESPHome nodes on the network.
+If mDNS is disabled, they will no longer be able to automatically find your devices.
+It may be necessary to use a static IP for all nodes and to enable the ping option in the Home Assistant add-on.

-It’s recommended to leave MDNS enabled.
-Default is enabled.
+It is recommended to leave mDNS enabled.

 .. code-block:: yaml

     # Example configuration entry
     mdns:
       disabled: false

 .. _mdns-configuration_variables:

 Configuration variables:
 ------------------------

-- **disabled** (*Optional*, string): Set to disabled, if you want to prevent mDNS usage.
+- **disabled** (*Optional*, boolean): Set to true to disable mDNS usage.
+Defaults to false.